 -Andy Mayka, mechanical engineer

 Andy is a mechanical engineer who works in the power generation industry.
-He applies a lot of the principles that meteorologists use to understand our weather on a smaller scale in his job.
+In his job, he applies a lot of the principles that meteorologists use to understand our weather on a smaller scale.

 Do you have a science question that you’d like answered by a scientist?
 Ask it here!
 We’ll send you an answer and post our favorite questions on our blog!